yabadabu/aio_api/README.md

 	Sync read completed in 10802 us
 	All ok

+	# Another execution
+	Creating 256 dummy files
+	AIO read completed in 4330 us
+	All ok
+	Sync read completed in 3892 us
+	All ok

 # Conclusions
 Execution times are not really coherent between each run, even when aio api seems to be faster than sync reads, sometimes this is not true.